DJ Tillu: Home media

-The post-theatrical digital streaming rights were acquired by Aha.
-It was premiered on 4 March 2022.
-Later the film's satellite rights were acquired by Star Maa.
+The satellite and digital rights were acquired by Star Maa and Aha, respectively.
+It premiered on Aha on 4 March 2022.

 Reception

+DJ TIllu received mixed reviews with some critics praising the "madcap fun moments", but criticising its narration.

 Critical reception

-DJ TIllu opened to mixed reviews with some critics praising the "madcap fun moments" and while others criticised the narration.
-Thadhagath Pathi of The Times of India gave the film 3/5 and wrote "DJ Tillu relies heavily on dialogue and less on the actual story at hand.
+Thadhagath Pathi of The Times of India gave three out of five stars and wrote "DJ Tillu relies heavily on dialogue and less on the actual story at hand.
 Such films usually end up being the perfect weekend watch, so this one's for you if you enjoy humour".
-Pinkvilla gave the film a rating of 3/5 and wrote "DJ Tillu has more 'mass' in it than the introductory songs for top stars in mass masala movies.
+Pinkvilla gave the film a rating of three out of five and wrote "DJ Tillu has more 'mass' in it than the introductory songs for top stars in mass masala movies.
 And Thaman's background music hits the ball out of the park, designed to make the scenes look like they have been choreographed to enable the BGM composer have a blast in the studio.
-The editing is solid, making the shots look consummately etched".123Telugu gave the film a rating of 3 out of 5 and wrote "DJ is a timepass comedy which has standout performance by Siddhu Jonnalagadda.
-You will love his character and the comedy that he generates.
-The film has no strong storyline and rushed situations but when the hero's character is so strong and the situations give you ample entertainment, you should give this film a shot and have a good weekend".
+The editing is solid, making the shots look consummately etched".